H-juanfeng-Z/SOSC314__Keyue_Li__Yihan_Wang__Zi_Hu/experiments/week4/Question Type Classification/README.md

 ## Task

 Given a dataset of Stack Overflow questions, the goal is to **group them into meaningful topic categories** without using any labels.
-The current solution classifies each question into one of **8 topics**:
+The current solution classifies each question into one of **8 topics** using NMF method for baseline within K=8:

 - Python basics
 - Error / environment